LingChair-Project-Old/LingChair-V0/readme_en.md

 Welcome to LingChair!
 This is an IM project that it provide a new communication way.
 And it serves people.

 > [!NOTE]
-> This project is on G‍i‍t‍H‍u‍‍b ONLY,EVERYONE MUSTN'T CLONE ANYTHING FROM THIS PROJECT.
+> THIS PROJECT IS ON G‍I‍T‍H‍U‍‍B ONLY,EVERYONE MUSTN'T CLONE ANYTHING FROM THIS PROJECT.
 >
 > My English is not so good as a normal Englishmen, so you need a translator to read Chinese texts.
 And sometimes this document is outdated, I'm sorry with that.
 >